kublr/demos/demo9-jupyter-pyspark/README.md

 It usually disappears in a minute, when a volume for notebooks is created.

-## Associating Your Domain With The Ingress Hostname
+## Associating Your Domain with the Ingress Hostname

 Obtain the ingress controller hostname: